kubernetes/enhancements/keps/sig-node/6252-system-reserved-hugepages/README.md

 consumption, and adds operational overhead. plus, the pod should started first (or among the first), but there's no real direct/explicit control over the ordering on which kubelet restore pods

-**No feature gate.** Hugepages are already GA, so the change could land as a direct fix.
-A gate adds rollback safety (disabled = reject hugepage keys in the reserved flags) and is preferred for a kubelet flag API change.

 ## Infrastructure Needed (Optional)